elvizcacho/StandardMovements/README.md

   - **enable()**:void
     *Enables the object when this one has been located in the active zone and sets stateObject to false.*

+  - **stepTo**(newActiveZone:MovieClip,newInitFrame:int,newEndFrame:int):void{
+    - *Changes the active zone for a new one and the current active zone becomes the new start position.*
+    - **newActiveZone:MovieClip** new active zone.
+    - **newInitFrame:int** new frame that is showed when the object is moving and remains in its new start position.
+    - **newEndFrame:int** new frame that is showed when the object is set in its new active zone.

 * Events

+  - **fixed** event is triggered when the object is fixed at the active zone.

   ###### Sebastian Vizcaino
   elvizcacho@gmail.com